chamale-rac/postgresql-transactions/README.md

 The code uses a configuration file (config.json) to connect to the PostgreSQL database.
 The psycopg2 library is used to interact with the database.

 To run the code, simply execute python main.py and follow the prompts.
 You will be presented with a menu of options to choose from.
 Choose the option that corresponds to the operation you want to perform, and enter any required input when prompted.

+Remember to modify the config with the correct credentials for your own connection.